The Annual October - November 2019 photography contest is complete and the results are posted.

-- Ribbons (Blue-1st, Red-2nd, White-3rd), and honorable mention will be awarded in the Single Flower, Multi Flower and Epi Art categories.
+- Ribbons (Blue-1st, Red-2nd, White-3rd), and honorable mention will be awarded in the Single Bloom, Multi-Bloom and Epi Art categories.

 - Honorable mention will be awarded in the miscellaneous category.

-- Ribbons may also be awarded for “People’s Choice” and “Judges’ Choice”.
+- Ribbons (Blue) be awarded for “Peoples' Choice” and “Judges’ Choice”.

 - Winning photographs will be published in Epi News, Society’s website, and may be used in the Society’s social media and promotional material.

-- First place winners of the Single and Multi-flower categories will also be featured as a cover photograph of Epi News.
+- First place winners of the Single, Multi-flower and Epi Art categories will also be featured as a cover photograph of Epi News.